sleutho/templex/README.md

-# Templex Language Definition for VSCode
+# Templex Language Support for VSCode

 This package provides the following features for Templex files in VSCode:
-- Syntax highlighting
+- Syntax highlighting / Colorization
 - Snippets

 ## Features